 - 1. A periodic inspection of the school's playground and playing fields by the Principal of the school and others as may be deemed appropriate; - 2.
 Instruction of students in the proper use of equipment; and - 3.
 Supervision of both organized and unorganized activity, to the extent such supervision is feasible.

 Fire Drills

-The Milton Public Schools shall cooperate with appropriate f of fire drills. ire departments in the conduct Original Adoption: November 16, 2004
+The Milton Public Schools shall cooperate with appropriate fire departments in the conduct of fire drills.